LordSnoosh/SEIR2222/work/w10/d1/03-react-jsx-and-props.md

 - Provided as an argument to a function call
 - Returned from a function

 Statements on the other hand, perform actions.
-A program consists primarily of statements.
+A program consists primarily of statements that include expressions.
 For example, `if` statements, assignment statements, `for` and `while` loops are not expressions.

 ## Writing JS Expressions Into the DOM Using JSX